-Common themes that were brought up during the process in the survey that relate to the Master Plan Update process
+The most common themes that were brought up during the study the survey that relate to the Master Plan Update process included:

-- There is an overall need to dedicate more resources for more services for seniors, including places to socialize and exercise. - Residents feel that there is a lack of housing types (i.e. townhomes, condos, etc.) and housing choices for seniors. - Overall, there are barriers to entry to the City especially in terms of taxes and housing pricing. - There could be more affordable and diversified housing options, especially for younger families and older adults.
+- There is an overall need to dedicate more resources for more services for seniors, including places to socialize and exercise. - Residents feel that there is a lack of housing types (i.e. townhomes, condos, etc.) and housing choices for seniors.

+- Overall, there are barriers to entry to the City especially in terms of higher taxes and housing pricing. - There should be more affordable and diversified housing options, especially for younger families and older adults.
 Allowing for mixed-uses and creating publicprivate partnerships could help promote more housing diversity.